eneasmesquita/research_project_management/README.md

-# Research Project Management System</strong></h1>
+# Research Project Management Application</strong></h1>

-The Research Project Management System was developed to efficiently automate the management of research projects for specialization, master's, and doctoral programs between researchers and advisors.
+The Research Project Management Application was developed to efficiently automate the management of research projects for specialization, master's, and doctoral programs between researchers and advisors.

 **Features**